Measuring Your Progress

 INTERN.4.b Creatively think and design the steps needed to solve problems related to personal growth and the new situations in their workplace.
 (Derived from the New York Career Development and Occupational Studies, Learning Standards for Career Development and Occupational Studies at Three Levels.)

-INTERN.4.c Solve problems in a timely manner that call for applying academic knowledge and skills.
+INTERN.4.c Solve problems that call for applying academic knowledge and skills to learn a specific workplace competency.

 POWER OBJECTIVE #5: Learn and implement effective professional attitudes and behaviors.
 (INTERN.5)